 Learning Disability Nursing - BSc (Hons)

-Fleur was all set to study Learning Disability Nursing when a flare-up of her chronic health condition meant she had to re-sit Year 13.
-Since joining BCU, she has received support from staff and students to ensure that she can take a full part in university life.
-She now wants to show others that there is a place in the Nursing profession for people with chronic illness and invisible disabilities.
+Fleur was all set to study Learning Disability Nursing when a flare-up of their chronic health condition meant they had to re-sit Year 13.
+Since joining BCU, they have received support from staff and students to ensure that they can take a full part in university life.
+They now want to show others that there is a place in the Nursing profession for people with chronic illness and invisible disabilities.

 “When I started secondary school, my academic goals changed from wanting to study fashion to studying something in healthcare, the tricky bit was finding which aspect of healthcare best suited me.
 I only became set on going to university in Year 9 or so when we picked our GCSE options.
 Once I had started looking into applying for university I had initially planned to study medicine, but after a lot of consideration it just didn't seem the right fit for me at the time, hence why nursing was far more appealing.
 That was when I discovered BCU.
 It's one of the few universities in the UK that offers a Learning Disability Nursing course!
 So when I visited the open day in 2017, I knew it was the place for me.